-At Southeast Ohio Classical Academy we seek virtue in all its forms, and we focus specifically on the classical virtues of compassion, courage, responsibility, moderation, friendship, justice, prudence, and wisdom.
-We hope that regular recurrence to these virtues in our learning, social interactions, and discipline will help students learn self-governance and strive toward excellence in all areas of life
+At Southeast Ohio Classical Academy we seek virtue in all its forms, and we focus specifically on the classical virtues of compassion, courage, responsibility, moderation, friendship, justice, prudence, and wisdom, as defined on page 8 of this handbook.
+We hope that regular recurrence to these virtues in our learning, social interactions, and discipline will help students learn self-governance and strive toward excellence in all areas of life.

-The emphasis on virtue at Southeast Ohio Classical Academy is not primarily intended as a discipline policy: we aspire to excellence for its own sake, because it is good, and because we are made better as we aspire to it.
+The emphasis on virtue at Southeast Ohio Classical Academy is not primarily intended as a discipline policy.
+We aspire to excellence for its own sake: because it is good and because we are made better as we aspire to it.
 We have bound our commitment to virtue into an Honor Code that we ask our families and students to sign as a common pledge.